gatlinnewhouse/reedquest/content/posts/2011-03-03-the-sexual-intellectual-aka-the-fucking-know-it-all-confessions-of-a-premature-ejaculator.md

 ---
 title: 'The Sexual Intellectual, AKA The Fucking Know-It-All: “Confessions of a Premature Ejaculator”'
 authors:
-  - "Tristan Nieto"
+- Tristan Nieto
 type: post
-date: 2011-03-03T20:01:44+00:00
+date: 2011-03-03 20:01:44 +0000
-url: /2011/03/03/the-sexual-intellectual-aka-the-fucking-know-it-all-confessions-of-a-premature-ejaculator/
+url: "/2011/03/03/the-sexual-intellectual-aka-the-fucking-know-it-all-confessions-of-a-premature-ejaculator/"
 categories:
 - Features
 - The Sexual Intellectual
 tags:
 - sex

 ---
 So… I have this friend.
 He’s a pretty decent looking guy and doesn’t have much trouble sealing the deal when it comes to people he’s attracted to, but…well, he has this “problem.”
 It’s not necessarily a medical condition or any kind of psychological disorder but, sometimes, he gets a little too excited by foreplay and by the time he starts having sex, the show’s pretty much over.